murilo25/Traffic-Sign-Classifier/README.md

 The first step to design the framework is preprocessing training data.
 The preprocessing employed is composed by converting images to gray scale and normalizing them.
 Normalization is an important step to improve performance of the neural network.
 It impacts positively the gradient descent algorithm by improving computation speed and making it more robust.

-Finally, the neural network is composed of the following architecture:
+Finally, the neural network architecture used is a LeNet CNN that is composed of the following layers:

 | Layer         		|     Description	        					|